 - 2.1.
-Have a good, current working knowledge and understanding of national legislation and national and local policies, procedures and guidelines relating to children and young people with special educational needs and disabilities and, in particular, those who are deaf - 2.2.
-Understand the range of educational provision for deaf learners, including homebased learning, early years settings, mainstream schools, specialised provision, special schools and further and higher education, and the role of support services - 2.3.
+Have a good, current working knowledge and understanding of national legislation, and national and local policies, procedures and guidelines relating to children and young people with special educational needs and disabilities and, in particular, those with VI - 2.2.
+Understand the range of educational provision for learners with VI, including home-based learning, early years settings, mainstream schools, specialised provision, special schools and further and higher education, and the role of support services - 2.3.
 Be familiar with statutory and non-statutory curriculum frameworks and their associated assessment criteria and processes and reporting procedures, including those associated with the Early Years Foundation Stage and the National Curriculum, and education and training for learners from 18 to 25 - 2.4.
-Have a clear understanding of any special arrangements to support access to assessment processes and know how to facilitate appropriate access and support arrangements to enable deaf learners to have their achievements recognised - 2.5.
+Have a clear understanding of any special arrangements to support access to assessment processes and know how to facilitate appropriate access and support arrangements to enable learners with VI to have their achievements recognised - 2.5.
 Have an up-to-date understanding of the statutory assessment process and related codes of practice.
-Know how these are implemented at a local level and how this affects deaf children and young people - 2.6.
+Know how these are implemented at a local level and how this affects children and young people with VI - 2.6.
 Have a good working knowledge of school/setting self-evaluation and improvement processes, including the mechanisms for setting priorities, objectives and targets and translating these into policies and strategies - 2.7.
-Understand current SEN and disability-specific terminology and how it is used in relation to the education, health and care of deaf children and young people - 2.8.
-Understand the role of the Qualified Teacher of the Deaf in relation to safeguarding and early help assessments
+Understand current SEN and disability-specific terminology and how it is used in relation to the education, health and care of children and young people with VI - 2.8.
+Understand the role of the QTVI in relation to safeguarding and early help assessments